 When the table had dried, I used a reusable stencil I had purchased at craftcuts.com and put my lobster on top of the table using a basic matte stencil paint and stencil sponge from the craft store.
 Then I waxed it with my Annie Sloan soft wax, to protect the top.

 No drink left behind.
 We have a table, folks.

 Note: Since making this first table, I’ve made numerous others using different color combinations and have sealed some of them with water-based poly instead of wax.
 It has worked great and they have really held up to a lot of use.
-Three years and hundreds of guests later, all the tables are still showing surprisingly little wear and I have not repainted them.
+Six years and hundreds of guests later, all the tables are still showing surprisingly little wear and I have not repainted them.
 There are now many “chalky” paints available beyond Annie Sloan as well and I have subsequently made all of my own using instructions from Pinterest!
 Very affordable.

 Need a coffee table to go with that?
 Check out our beautiful and durable industrial coffee table made with plumbing pieces.